XamarinUniversity/build2018-labs/lab2/README.md

 }
 ```

 4. Add a new method to the class named `InitalizeTableAsync` which returns a `Task` and takes no parameters.
-We will be using the `await` keyword in this method, so go ahead and apply the `async` keyword to the signature.
+The code will be using the `await` keyword in this method, so go ahead and apply the `async` keyword to the signature.

 5. In the method, check whether **messages** has been initialized by checking to see if it's `null`.